Virginia School for the Deaf, Blind and Multi-Disabled at Hampton: Campus

-The campus, in Hampton's downtown, had 72 acre of space.
+The campus, located at 700 Shell Road near Hampton’s boarder with Newport News had 72 acre of space.
 By 2003 many of the buildings dated from the 1950s, replacing earlier historic buildings that were torn down.
 The 1950s buildings, made of brick, had one or two stories.
 In 2003 the dormitories were about 70% full.

 Student body

-In 1983 25 students from Newport News attended VSDBM as day students, and of the 30 students from Hampton at state-operated schools for blind/deaf, most of them are day students at VSDBM.
+In 1983 25 students from Newport News attended VSDBM as day students, and of the 30 students from Hampton at state-operated schools for blind/deaf, most of them were day students at VSDBM.